 - Oesophageal strictures and dysphagia.

-- Gynaecological and obstetric complications - premature labour, long-term painful genitourinary lesions, vaginal stenosis, adenosis and telangiectasia.
+- Gynaecological and obstetric complications - premature labour, long-term painful genitourinary lesions, vaginal stenosis, adenosis and telangiectasias.

 - Hypopigmentation or hyperpigmentation of skin; there may be scarring if infection has developed.

-Mortality is between 10-70%.
-It depends on the quality of care and rapidity of diagnosis and treatment.
-A severity-of-illness score has been developed called the SCORTEN Scale.
+Mortality risk increases with the surface area involved, and is between 16-55%.
+It also depends on the quality of care and rapidity of diagnosis and treatment.
+A severity-of-illness score called the SCORTEN Scale is used, and has been demonstrated to have prognostic accuracy.
 A score of one is given to each of the following prognostic factors if they are present:

 - Age >40.